jaelpark/JPyPlotRatio/README.md

 plotType | str | "data" (default) or "theory".
-Data curve will be plotted as points and errorbars, while a theory curve will be shown as a colorband. scale | float | Scale factor for y values of the TGraphErrors object **plotParams | dict | Supplementary parameters passed to matplotlib `errorbar` or `fill_between` plotting methods depending on plotType.
+Data curve will be plotted as points and errorbars, while a theory curve will be shown as a colorband. scale | float | Scale factor for y values of the TGraphErrors object **plotParams | dict | Supplementary parameters passed to matplotlib `errorbar` or `fill_between` plotting methods depending on plotType. noError | bool | If true, the error from ROOT objects is not plotted, without having to explicitly remove it first.
+Default False

 A corresponding method is used to plot 2D graphs and histograms: